-The European eKYC mix varies by country, with different options, norms, and standards.
-Similar national identity systems in Scandinavia, such as BankID, make for a relatively easy international expansion for a fintech based in Denmark to expand into Sweden or Norway.
-However, most countries experience differences not just in national KYC regulations, but also in how the majority of customers approach data privacy and views on using fully digital financial services.
-For example, a UK fintech looking to expand in Germany will need to consider different KYC regulations stipulated by the BaFin (German Federal Financial Supervisory Authority) and a higher proportion of customers who value digital privacy and may not have experience in undertaking digital KYC.
+eKYC processes tend to vary by country (check out our ‘eKYC: Balancing regulation and customer experience in Europe’ blog to learn more.
+There are exceptions, though; similar national identity systems in Scandinavia, such as BankID, would make for a relatively easy international expansion for a Danish fintech to expand into Sweden or Norway, for example.
+However, most countries do have differences in their national KYC regulations, and in how their customers approach data privacy.
+For example, a UK fintech looking to expand in Germany will need to consider different KYC regulations as stipulated by BaFin (German Federal Financial Supervisory Authority), alongside a higher proportion of customers who value digital privacy and may not have experience in undertaking digital KYC.

-A second risk involves acquiring new licenses to operate.
-In general, fintechs either hold an e-money institution, a banking license, or passport of the license held by a Banks as a Service (BaaS) provider.
+The second risk that every fintech should be aware of involves acquiring new licenses to operate.
 Fintechs tend to start with either an e-money license (EMI) or using a BaaS provider, as the time, resources, and capital requirements for a banking license are arduous.
-However, as fintechs “grow up,” they acquire the coveted banking license, either by application or by acquiring an existing bank.
-When a fintech company becomes a licensed bank, there is greater regulatory scrutiny and requirements.
-Although the door is opened to offer a broader range of products and services such as loans and investments, new products are inherently subjected to greater risk.
+However, when fintechs begin to scale, most take steps to gain the coveted banking license, either by application or by acquiring an existing bank.
+When a fintech becomes a licensed bank, there is greater regulatory scrutiny and requirements.
+Although the door is opened to offer a broader range of products and services, such as loans and investments, new products are inherently subjected to greater risk.

-A third risk applicable to fintechs is how to implement and potentially experiment with new technologies which could be subject to regulation.
-Fintechs pride themselves on their “digital-first” mentality.
-Specifically, fintechs operating in the cryptocurrency space, or using AI and Machine Learning for robo-advice or lending products, face a high risk of medium to long-term regulation in how these technologies can be used in a financial services context, regardless of the type of license they hold.
+A third risk applicable to fintechs is how to implement and experiment with new technologies that could be subject to regulation.
+Fintechs pride themselves on their “digital-first” mentality, especially those operating in the crypto space.
+However, with such reliance on AI and machine learning, fintechs face a constant risk of whether such applications of technology will be subject to further regulatory scrutiny.

-Although fintechs face a range of regulatory risks as they scale, maintaining and re-assesing an effective risk management strategy and implementing future-proof KYC solutions are key.
+Although fintechs face a range of regulatory risks as they scale, maintaining an effective risk management strategy and implementing future-proof KYC solutions is key to successful growth.

-An eKYC solution, such as AI-driven ID verification is one way fintechs can ensure they are mitigating regulatory risks at almost any stage of their growth plans.
-These solutions are highly customizable, ensuring that fintechs are adhering to the necessary KYC requirements based on their license, technology uses, and geographies they operate in, and provide a seamless customer experience, which is a critical factor as fintech disruption has been the result of putting a good UX front and center.
-Solutions that can also similarly complete AML screening and monitoring with KYC can create a quicker, user-friendly and memorable onboarding experience, ensuring fintechs keep ahead in the battle for user experience.
+An AI-enabled eKYC solution, such as AutoIdent is one way fintechs can ensure they are mitigating regulatory risks at almost any stage of their growth plans.
+As AutoIdent is customizable, it can also be used to complete AML screening and monitoring to create a quicker, more user-friendly and memorable onboarding experience, ensuring fintechs keep ahead in the battle for superior user experience.

-For fintechs from various areas, such as Buy-Now-Pay-Later companies, early and late-stage cryptocurrency companies, and fintechs with an EMI looking to broaden their product offering with a full-banking license, regulatory risk should be top of mind.
-In particular, mitigating risks through a future-proof KYC strategy are critical in ensuring the technological, product, legal, and cultural growth of any fintech in order to align to the future vision and plans for growth.
-Looking to a customizable, future-proof eKYC solution, such as AI-driven ID verification, can ensure that your fintech can seamlessly launch in new markets, mitigate significant changes in maintaining compliance with the addition of new licenses, and mitigate risks when using new and unchartered technologies.
+For Buy-Now-Pay-Later companies, early and late-stage crypto exchanges, and fintechs with an EMI looking to broaden their product offering with a full-banking license, regulatory risk should be top of mind.
+Mitigating the above risks through a future-proof KYC strategy is crucial to growth plans.
+A future-proof eKYC solution can ensure your fintech can seamlessly launch in new markets, mitigate significant changes in maintaining compliance with new licenses, and mitigate risks when using new and unchartered technologies.